Hello Are you worried about your Pet? We’re here to help…

 Causes of colitis in dogs

 In most cases, the causes of colitis are unknown.
 But infections, trauma, stress, bowel disease or genetic predisposition have been cited as causes.
 Diagnosis of colitis usually follows a rectal examination, blood tests and microscopic evaluation of the dog’s stools.
 Treatment for colitis in dogs will typically involve identifying and eliminating the cause.
 Vets may also advise owners to supplement their dog’s diet with fibre.

 If your puppy has diarrhoea, it’s important to keep a close eye on them, especially if they’re very young.
-A puppy with diarrhoea may be a sign of a serious condition such as parvovirus, intestinal parasites or exposure to dangerous bacteria.
+Puppy diarrhoea may be a sign of a serious condition such as parvovirus, intestinal parasites or exposure to dangerous bacteria.
 If your puppy has diarrhoea it’s worth contacting your vet for advice.
 This is especially the case if it smells foul, contains blood, is black and tar-like or if it’s accompanied by pain, fever, sickness and loss of appetite.

 How to prevent dog diarrhoea